jasonjj333/EcommerceApplication/README.md

 - [ ] Create products table and POJO
 - [ ] Implement product-list.jsp to display all products for admins (similar to [user-list.jsp](/WebContent/user-list.jsp))
 - [ ] Implement different product list view for customers
-- [ ] Add 'Product List' Button to user-list and redirect to product-list.jsp
+- [ ] Add 'Product List' Button to [user-list.jsp](/WebContent/user-list.jsp) and redirect to product-list.jsp
 #### Start on handling order details:
 - [ ] Create orderdetails table and POJO
 - [ ] Implement order-detail-list.jsp to display all order details